Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Related Work

-\textbf{Association networks} are commonly employed in market basket analysis, in which edges are drawn between items if purchasing one item increases the likelihood of purchasing a different item, a weight referred to as the `lift', derived from the conditional probabilities of purchasing two items in the same transaction \citep{Agrawal:1993:MAR}.
+\textbf{Association networks} are commonly employed in market basket analysis, in which edges are drawn between items if purchasing one item increases the likelihood of purchasing a different item, a weight referred to as the `lift', derived from the conditional probabilities of purchasing two items in the same transaction \cite{Agrawal:1993:MAR}.
 Thus, these association networks are directed weighted networks, and are classically defined for boolean data types only.
 The resultant network visualizations show feature groupings among products which are frequently purchased together, and might provide actionable insight for marketers looking to target potential consumers of a certain product.
-Association networks are discussed in more detail in Section \ref{groceries} in reference to the `groceries' case study.

-\textbf{Correlation networks}, popularized by \textit{Weighted Gene Correlation Network Analysis (WGCNA)}, are commonly applied in genomics research \citep{Langfelder:2008:WGC}.
+\textbf{Correlation networks}, popularized by \textit{Weighted Gene Correlation Network Analysis (WGCNA)}, are commonly applied in genomics research \cite{Langfelder:2008:WGC}.
 Large network graphs are generated in which nodes represent genes, and edges are drawn according to co-expression correlation across cell lines.
-Data types for this kind of visualization are classically all continuous values, such as gene expression probabilities \citep{Niemira:2019:MSS}.
+Data types for this kind of visualization are classically all continuous values, such as gene expression probabilities \cite{Niemira:2019:MSS}.

-These kinds of feature-driven networks, in high-dimensional settings, can often become extremely dense and difficult to navigate during exploratory analysis.
+These kinds of feature networks, in high-dimensional settings, can often become extremely dense and difficult to navigate during exploratory analysis.
 Both association networks and correlation networks also do not support comparisons across heterogeneous data types.
-The key value propositions of the Sirius mutual information feature network method described in Section \ref{network_methods} are 1) backbone sparsification, which acts as a form of dimensionality reduction to simplify the exploratory space, and 2) comparison among and between continuous and discrete data types, as described in section \ref{calc_mi}.
+The key value propositions of the Sirius mutual information feature network method described in Section \ref{network_methods} are 1) backbone sparsification, which simplifies the exploratory space according to the statistical significance of similarities among features, and 2) comparison among and between continuous and discrete data types, as described in section \ref{calc_mi}.